open-edge-insights/eii-core/common/libs/ConfigMgr/README.md

             ],
             // With broker usecase, AllowedClients in Publisher's interface is not required, as it acts as a subscriber to X-SUB

-            // "brokered" and "BrokerAppName" should be added for EISZmqBroker usecase "brokered": true,
+            // "brokered" and "BrokerAppName" should be added for ZmqBroker usecase "brokered": true,
-            "BrokerAppName" : "EISZmqBroker"
+            "BrokerAppName" : "ZmqBroker"
         }
     ]
 }